 This biscotti recipe mixes crushed candy canes into the dough for Christmas cheer!
-Dip in white chocolate or don't, they are delicious with a cup of hot cocoa or coffee!
+Delicious with a cup of hot cocoa or coffee!

 Course: Breakfast, Cookies